BinaryRisker/cliverge/README.md

 ## 📖 About CLIverge

-**CLIverge** is a lightweight desktop AI tool management platform designed to simplify the installation, management, and usage of AI command-line tools.
-Through an intuitive GUI interface, users can easily manage various AI development tools without memorizing complex command-line operations.
+**CLIverge** is a lightweight desktop CLI tool management platform designed to simplify the installation, management, and usage of command-line tools across all platforms.
+Through an intuitive GUI interface, users can easily manage various development tools, DevOps utilities, system tools, multimedia tools, and more without memorizing complex command-line operations.

 ### Core Concept

 - **CLI** + **verge** (convergence) = **CLIverge**
 - A unified management solution that converges various CLI tools into one platform
+- Support for tools across all categories: development, system administration, DevOps, multimedia, and more

 ## ✨ Features